-Ultimately, the teams give a voice to all Facilities employees.
+The Facilities Safety Action Committee gives a voice to all Facilities employees.
 This ensures that the Facilities Division identifies and implements solutions that are the most effective.
-The purpose of the Safety Action Committee is to establish and sustain an effective safety culture.
-Contact the committee online at go.ncsu.edu/safety.
+The purpose of the Safety Action Committee is to establish and sustain an effective safety culture and climate.